CyrusOfEden/iterm-workspace/README.md

 # iterm-workspace

-**Configuration-based iTerm scripting for starting up your project workspace.**

 Frequently, you'll run into a situation where you have to run multiple programs in your terminal to get your project running.

 Imagine this: